Your cart is empty.

 Are my students allowed in the Museum’s Store?

 That is a decision you get to make.
-If you would like your students to go to the Museum Store, that is acceptable provided:
+If you would like your students to go to the Museum Store, it is acceptable provided:

 1. Students not be in the store unless they are accompanied by their chaperone.